 Thank you for everything you have taught me, helped me with, looking after me, supporting me, making me laugh, John with his stupid Jokes lol, and for all the life skills you have taught me.
 There has been many tears sheaded, laughs, smiles, a few arguments but it has all be worth every minute of it.

 You watched me grow from that little girl with hair down her back with a red little bag to becoming a mum for the first time.
 You all hold a very special place in my heart and always will.”

 Lots of love Taylor xxx

 Andrew was described as having Autism and severe learning difficulties when he came to live at Links in 2012.

 Initially Andrew was unable to communicate effectively.
-However, through support and guidance from the staff team at the home, the Speech Therapy team, the Educational team at his school and his parents, Andrew has grown to understand simple verbal instructions, responding to requests and questions in an appropriate manner.
+However, through support and guidance from the Links care team, the Speech Therapy team, the Educational team at his school and from his parents, Andrew has grown to understand simple verbal instructions, responding to requests and questions in an appropriate manner.

 In 2013, Andrew was introduced to a completely normal diet due to the success of school dinners and he now continues to eat a healthy and well balanced diet of different foods, some of which contain additives.